 Vehicles with a hybrid or full-electric drivetrain are monitored to ensure the high-voltage electrical system has not been compromised.
 Postcrash observations include a measure of electrolyte spillage (if any), battery retention, and electrical isolation of the high-voltage system as per FMVSS 305.
-Additionally, the battery temperature will be monitored to detect a rapid increase in temperature that may indicate a thermal runaway condition.
+Additionally, the battery temperature is monitored for a rapid increase in temperature, which may indicate a thermal-runaway condition.